 Allow primers/cements to cure for 8 hours prior to Start-up.
 If curing time is less than 8 hours, first perform Steps 2 through 6 of Mandatory Pre-commissioning Procedure for Plastic Venting in Section 4.0.
 Failure to follow these instructions can result in explosion, serious injury or death.

-- \square 1.
-Turn gas shut-off valve to the ON position. - \square 2.
-Turn Power on to the boiler. - □ 3.
-Set Controller to the desired settings. - ☐ 4.
+- \Box 1.
+Turn gas shut-off value to the ON position. - \Box 2.
+Turn Power on to the boiler. - \Box 3.
+Set Controller to the desired settings. - \Box 4.
 Turn thermostat up, Ignition will occur.

 Operational Checklist